Marlborough Castle: History

-From 1223 to 1224, Eleanor of Brittany, cousin of Henry III and with a better claim to the throne according to primogeniture, was briefly kept there as a state prisoner.
+From 1223 to 1224, Eleanor of Brittany, cousin of Henry III and with a better claim to the throne according to primogeniture, was briefly kept there as a state prisoner, during which time the council suggested additional horsemen and crossbowmen.
 Between 1227 and 1272, Henry III spent the enormous sum of £2,000 on its buildings, particularly the apartments and chambers, and the chapel of St Nicholas.

 After the death of Henry III, Marlborough lost favour as a royal residence.
-From 1273 to 1369 it was used only as a dower house: the castle, with the royal borough attached to it, was assigned in 1273 for life to Henry's widow, Queen Eleanor (d.
+From 1273 to 1369 it was used only as a dower house, the castle, with the royal borough attached to it, was assigned in 1273 for life to Henry's widow, Queen Eleanor (d.
 1291), during whose tenure Edmund FitzAlan, 9th Earl of Arundel was born in the castle, 1 May 1285.

 In 1293 it passed to the eldest daughter of King Edward I and Eleanor of Provence, also named Eleanor, who married Henry III, Count of Bar.
 In 1294 one of Edward's household knights, Eustace of Hatch, the constable of the castle, was appointed to extend the value of the dowry associated with the lands of the castle to 15,000 livres tournois per year.
 The younger Eleanor died in 1298, aged 29.
-In 1299, Eustace Hatch was granted 90 oaks from nearby Savernake Forest for the renovation of the great hall and chamber: in the same year the castle was assigned to Edward I's second wife Queen Marguerite (d. here 14 February 1318); in 1318 to King Edward II's consort Queen Isabella, who was deprived of it in the period 1324–27; and in 1330 to Queen Philippa, on whose death in 1369 it reverted to the Crown.
+In 1299, Eustace Hatch was granted 90 oaks from nearby Savernake Forest for the renovation of the great hall and chamber: in the same year the castle was assigned to Edward I's second wife Queen Marguerite (d. here 14 February 1318) in 1318 to King Edward II's consort Queen Isabella, who was deprived of it in the period 1324–1327; and in 1330 to Queen Philippa, on whose death in 1369 it reverted to the Crown.

-Marlborough Castle ceased to be used in 1370 and fell into disrepair, but remained Crown property.
+Marlborough Castle ceased to be used in 1370 and fell into disrepair but remained Crown property.
 Edward VI then passed it to the Seymour family, his mother's relatives.

 Later use

-The castle was in ruins by 1403.
+The castle was a ruin by 1403.
 A new residence was built on the site by Francis Seymour, 1st Baron Seymour of Trowbridge (c.1590–1664), who had acquired the site from his elder brother William Seymour, 2nd Duke of Somerset (1588–1660).
-It was replaced in 1683–84 by the "new house" for his grandson Charles Seymour, 6th Duke of Somerset, apparently to designs by John Deane, a surveyor of Reading, Berkshire.
+It was replaced in 1683–1684 by the "new house" for his grandson Charles Seymour, 6th Duke of Somerset, apparently to designs by John Deane, a surveyor of Reading, Berkshire.
 The house forms the nucleus of the present Marlborough College.
 In the 18th century it was the beloved residence of Isabella, Countess of Hertford, the patroness of William Shenstone and James Thomson.
 Stephen Duck, the "thresher poet", described the house during Lady Hertford's time in A description of a Journey to Marlborough....

 The house declined into a coaching inn, the Castle Inn, where the Marlborough Club, whose members were Tory gentlemen from Marlborough and the surrounding area, was established in 1774.
 The club met at the inn until 1842; the house became the nucleus of Marlborough College, founded in 1843.